-Pit Bulls often attract the worst kind of dog owners—people who are only interested in these dogs for fighting or protection.
-While Pit Bulls were once considered especially non-aggressive to people, their reputation has changed, thanks to unscrupulous breeders and irresponsible owners.
-And because the Pit Bull population has increased so rapidly, shelters now struggle to deal with an overflow of image-plagued, hard-to-place dogs.
+Pit bulls can attract the worst kind of dog owners—people who are only interested in these dogs for fighting or protection.
+While pit bulls were once considered especially non-aggressive to people, their reputation has changed, thanks to unscrupulous breeders and irresponsible owners.
+And because the pit bull population has increased so rapidly, shelters now struggle to deal with an overflow of image-plagued, hard-to-place dogs.

 History of the Breed

 As the "sport" of dog fighting developed, enthusiasts bred a lighter, more athletic canine.
-These dogs made their way to North America, the ancestors of today's Pit Bulls.
-Pit Bulls that were not used for fighting were considered ideal family pets—affectionate, loyal and gentle with children.
+These dogs made their way to North America, the ancestors of today's pit bulls.
+Pit bulls that were not used for fighting were considered ideal family pets—affectionate, loyal and gentle with children.
 Serious problems started when these dogs gained the attention of people looking for a macho dog—and to meet their demands, unscrupulous and uncaring breeders are producing puppies that were not only aggressive to other dogs, but also to people.

 In the Fighting Ring